Bretman Rock: MTV Following: Bretman Rock

 On January 28, 2021, MTV announced that Bretman Rock would be starring on his own reality TV show titled MTV Following: Bretman Rock.
 On February 9, 2021, the first episode of his show premiered on MTV's official YouTube channel.
 Episodes of the show were released every Monday with six episodes in total.
 The show was filmed in Hawaii, where Rock is also based, and includes "a glimpse into [his] family life".
 The cast of the show is made up of Rock and his family alongside his close friends.

 30 Days With: Bretman Rock

 On June 15, 2021, YouTube Originals announced that Rock would be the next subject of their 30 Days With documentary series franchise, as he tries to survive a week in the Hawaiian jungle while on his own.
 Four episodes were released on Wednesday nights on YouTube, from June 30 to July 21, 2021.

 Personal life

+Rock is Catholic.
+He is gay and non-binary (using he/she/they pronouns).
+In a September 2019 interview with Elle, Rock shared that he was in his first relationship.
+In 2024, Rock revealed he was in a new relationship with a boyfriend, who he met in a club.

+He has numerous pets: five dogs, four cats, two guinea pigs, three turtles, forty-five chickens, and one rooster.
+His dogs include four pit bulls named Kala, Ajax, Tora, and Ele, as well as a French bulldog named Itah.
+He had another French bulldog named Lila that died.
+Five of his chickens are named Marites, Martin, Cristina, Cockiana, and Tin (short for Tinola).
+His rooster is named Bo (short for Adobo).
+His guinea pigs are named Wut and Ewa.
+His cat Shookira gave birth to a litter of three: Eissa, U'ah, and Aimah.
+His three turtles are named Ula Rocky, Banana Q, and Lumpia.
+A portion of the proceeds from Rock's merchandise goes to the Aloha Aina Support Fund, a Hawaiian wildlife charity that helps save turtles.

 In November 2019, Rock's father died after being in a coma.
-His mother, Mercedita, appears in his videos occasionally.
+His mother, Mercedita, and niece, Cleo, appear in his videos occasionally.
 Rock is Ilocano.

-Rock is openly gay and shared that he was in his first relationship in a September 2019 interview with Elle, Rock is also non-binary, and uses all pronouns.

-In April 2020, Rock requested on social media that fans not visit his home uninvited, especially during the COVID-19 pandemic.
+In April 2020, Rock requested on social media that fans not visit his home uninvited, especially during the COVID-19 pandemic, after two people knocked on his door and left a note on his car.

+In February 2023, Harper published Rock's memoir titled You're That Bitch.